Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 No State construction agency may use a design-build procurement method unless the agency determines in writing that the project will comply with the disadvantaged business and equal employment practices of the State as established in the Business Enterprise for Minorities, Women, and Persons with Disabilities Act and Section 2-105 of the Illinois Human Rights Act.

-The Capital Development Board shall within 15 days after the initial
+The State construction agency shall within 15 days after the initial

 determination provide an advisory copy to the Procurement Policy Board and